Talking humanity in healthcare with David Joske

-“The best answer was to gather as much evidence as possible” said Dr Joske.
+“The best answer was to gather as much evidence as possible,” said Dr Joske.

 “Even the most sceptical general practitioners will respond to good quality evidence if you can provide it.”

-There is a huge demand for these complementary services.
+There is a huge demand for these complimentary services.
 The centre sees 100-150 people each week and as it grew and research progressed, it became Solaris Cancer Care in 2006, then the Cancer Support Association with an off-health campus facility where the focus is on survivorship initiatives.

 Traditional treatments remain essential